AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/04-Ex1-2-use-teams-prepare-support-meeting.md

     Create a concise executive-level meeting agenda for a support leadership sync focused on addressing Trey Research's recurring issues, reviewing current actions, discussing unresolved concerns, and planning next steps.
     ```

-10. Copy the final summary, action items, and agenda into a Word planning document and save it to your OneDrive and give it a name as `TreyResearch_LeadershipSync_Preparation.docx`.
+10. Copy the final summary, action items, and agenda into a Word planning document and save it to your OneDrive, and give it a name as `TreyResearch_LeadershipSync_Preparation.docx`.

       > **Note:** You can open Word for Web from the Microsoft 365 portal Apps section and save it in your OneDrive.

-      > **Note:** To save the word file, in the Word for Web after pasting the content, clikc on **File > Create a Copy > Create a copy online**, and save it to your OneDrive.
+      > **Note:** To save the Word file, in Word for Web, after pasting the content, click on **File > Create a Copy > Create a copy online**, and save it to your OneDrive.

 ## Summary